robertmartin8/ReasonableDeviations/_posts/2022-04-18-molecular-notes-part-1.md

 ---
 layout: post
-title: "Molecular Notes: my Second Brain"
+title: "Molecular Notes: Principles"
 category: productivity
 ---

-In this post I present Molecular Notes, a note-taking system I created to help me learn from diverse sources (books, textbooks, articles, courses), distil insights, and synthesise new ideas.
-Molecular Notes is how I approach my Second Brain – the body of concepts and ideas that are relevant to my understanding of the world, both personally and professionally.
+In this post I present my Molecular Notes, a note-taking system I created to help me learn from diverse sources (books, textbooks, articles, courses), distil insights, and synthesise new ideas.
+Molecular Notes is how I approach my **Second Brain** – the body of concepts and ideas that are relevant to my understanding of the world, both personally and professionally.

 <!--more-->